Etelis/israid-needs-assessment-master/README.md

 ## 1. Introduction

-The IsraAid Needs Assessment application is a vital tool designed to empower humanitarian aid workers and support their mission to assess and address urgent needs in 3rd world countries.
+The IsraAid Rapid Needs Assessment (RNA) application is a vital tool designed to empower humanitarian aid workers and support their mission to assess and address urgent needs around the globe.
 This innovative application is tailored to function seamlessly in both online and offline environments, ensuring that aid workers can collect essential data under any conditions, even in remote and disconnected regions.

 ## 2. Database and Framework

 **Database**: To securely manage and store the critical data collected during surveys, our project leverages Amazon DynamoDB, a flexible and scalable database solution.
+In Offline mode the data is stored locally on the mobile device, until synchronization is performed.

 **Framework**: The application's runtime environment includes both Node.js and Python functions, chosen for their versatility and adaptability to the diverse needs of humanitarian aid missions.